 Mint leaves can turn brown due to improper watering, pests, and fungal infections.
 Other likely reasons could be nutrient deficiencies, heat scorching, limited space, or aging.

-The earlier you combat these problems, the better chance that you have of saving your plant paradise.
+The earlier you take care of these problems, the better chance that you have of saving your plant.

 If your mint leaves are turning brown, here are some common causes and pests that might be impacting your plant.

 Watering can be a challenge when you’re a new gardener, but even experienced gardeners can encounter this.
 Poor drainage causes the plant’s roots to essentially drown in the water that stays in the container.
 An overwatered plant can lead to root rot, yellowing or brown leaves, and weak stems.

 Underwatering deprives the mint of getting enough moisture to properly supply life to itself.
 Too much water removes the oxygen needed to “breathe” properly.